ElijahBelov/data-grabber/README.md

 Takes care of #3 and #4

-3. Parce page, extract info
+3. parse page, extract info
 4. Save infos into single file

 ## Folder structure